 Most adults with chronic health conditions like diabetes have family members or friends who are regularly involved in their medical and self-care.
 These family supporters (called ‘Care Partners’ in this program) are an important resource who can help people with diabetes increase their confidence, their ability to manage diabetes day-to-day, and their active involvement in their healthcare.
 Many studies have shown that adults with active Care Partners have better diabetes outcomes.
 However, healthcare teams lack structured and realistic approaches to work with Care Partners.

 Who Can Use These Tools?
 This toolkit contains materials from the CO-IMPACT Program in a format that is flexible for use in various settings.
-The CO-IMPACT Program was designed to be used by healthcare professionals, adults with diabetes, or Care Partners.
+The CO-IMPACT Program is designed to be used by healthcare professionals, adults with diabetes, or Care Partners.
 These materials were originally developed and tested for adults with type 2 diabetes, but they can be helpful for adults with other types of diabetes or other chronic health conditions.

 The toolkit was developed as part of a Veterans Health Administration research study of a program titled Caring Others Increasing EngageMent in PACT (CO-IMPACT) (VA Health Services Research and Development Grant IIR 14-074).